All you need to know about feeding forage to guinea pigs.

 Where can we get it?

-Well, the first and most obvious place is the wild!
-But it's very important that you know what you are doing as some of the plants you will come across are very dangerous and possibly deadly if eaten by your guinea pigs.
+Well, the first and most obvious place is the right here on our website!
+But you can also find forage in the wild, if you know what you are doing (!).
+Some of the plants you will come across are very dangerous and possibly deadly if eaten by your guinea pigs.

 There are however, some easy winners; for example, apple tree leaves and branches are great (as long as they are clear of parasites and disease).
 Your pigs will eat the leaves and gnaw on the branches and get very excited about it!